isaachowen/mturks_assistant/README.md

 The 7 directories created inside of a project directory serve the following purpose:

-# 1
+### 1 mIn
 The raw input file(s) for the MTurk project, placed here by the user.
-(here, list of universities)
+(for me, a list of universities)

-# 2
+### 2 mOut
 The raw output file(s) of the Mturk-based scrape placed here by the user.
-(here, it will be a redundant, messy list of links to universities' directory of clubs)
+(for me, it will be a redundant, messy list of links to universities' directory of clubs)

-# 3
+### 3 notebookCleaned
+The cleaned output file(s) from the Mturk-scrape (inserted here by the notebook).
+(for me, it will be lists of club directories for universities)

+### 4 manualCleaned_mIn
+Use this folder to copy in the file(s) from 3.
+For each file Then manually inspect and where necessary, modify the cleaned output file based on the HITs' scores, and the quality of their output.
+Note the rejected HITs and HITs that will need to be repeated, this list is fed back to folder 1 for another batch of gathering.
+With multiple files, they should be manually assembled in a new excel file, which is the input of the next Mturk scrape.
+(for me, it will be lists of club directories for universities)

+### 5 mOut
+The raw output file(s) of the Mturk-based scrape (placed here by the user).
+(for me, it will be a redundant, messy list of clubs that match a certain criteria with the link to their information page)

+### 6 notebookCleaned
-The cleaned output file(s) from the Mturk-scrape which is the input of the next Mturk scrape (inserted here by the notebook).
+The cleaned output file(s) from the Mturk-scrape (inserted here by the notebook).
+(for me, it will be a list of clubs that match a certain criteria, and the link to their information page)

+### 7 manualCleaned_mIn
 You will need to manually inspect the cleaned output file based on the HITs' scores, and the quality of their output.
+Note the rejected HITs and HITs that will need to be repeated, this list is fed back to folder 4 for another batch of gathering.
-With multiple files, they should be manually assembled in excel/google sheets in a final output.
+With multiple files they should be manually assembled in a new excel file, which is the input of the next Mturk scrape.
-(here, it will be a list of club directories for universities)
+(for me, it will be a list of clubs that match a certain criteria, and the link to their information page)

-# 4
+### 8 mOut
 The raw output file(s) of the Mturk-based scrape (placed here by the user).
-(here, it will be a redundant, messy list of clubs that match a certain criteria with the link to their information page)
+(for me, it will be a redundant, messy list of university club's contact information)

-# 5
+### 9 notebookCleaned
-The cleaned output file(s) from the Mturk-scrape which is the input of the next Mturk scrape (inserted here by the notebook).
+The cleaned output file(s) from the Mturk-scrape.
+(for me, it will be a list of contact information for each of the student organizations you might want to connect with)

+### 10 manualCleaned_leads
 You will need to manually inspect the cleaned output file based on the HITs' scores, and the quality of their output.
+Note the rejected HITs and HITs that will need to be repeated, this list is fed back to folder 7 for another batch of gathering.
 With multiple files they should be manually assembled in a new excel file.
-(here, it will be a list of clubs that match a certain criteria, and the link to their information page)

-# 6
-The raw output file(s) of the Mturk-based scrape (placed here by the user).
-(here, it will be a redundant, messy list of university club's contact information)

-# 7
-The cleaned output files from the Mturk-scrape.
-With multiple files they should be manually assembled in a new excel file.
-(here, it will be a list of contact information for each of the student organizations you might want to connect with)
+(for me, it will be a list of contact information for each of the student organizations you might want to connect with)